webtoknow/web-dev-security-lab/slides/01-05-authorization_flaws.md

 * Change access rights

 <!--
-Let's start with one of the most critical issues in web security today—Broken Access Control.
  When we talk about access control, we mean the mechanisms in place to ensure users can only perform actions or access resources that align with their assigned permissions.

 However, when these controls are broken or improperly implemented, users may be able to bypass them.
 The result?
 They can act outside of their intended permissions, which can lead to serious consequences.